odoo/documentation/legal/terms/partnership.rst

 4.3 Partner Recognition
 -----------------------
 ODOO will promote PARTNER as an official partner on its website (odoo.com) for agreed countries.
-ODOO grants to PARTNER, on a non-exclusive basis, the right to use and reproduce only the ODOO Partner’s logo, and the Odoo name in connection with this Agreement.
+ODOO grants to PARTNER, on a non-exclusive basis, the right to use and reproduce only the ODOO Partner’s logo, and the Twenty20 name in connection with this Agreement.
 Each Party undertakes to respect all the rights of the other Party in all the items referred to in the previous paragraph and, more particularly, each Party shall refrain from causing any analogy or creating any confusion between their respective company in the mind of the general public, for any reason whatsoever and by any means whatsoever.

 4.4 Learning Benefits
 ---------------------
 In order to train PARTNER, ODOO will organize online training sessions once a week.
 Sessions are organized into discovery and advanced topics.
-A session is usually 2 hours and cover an application of the Odoo Enterprise software: sales and CRM, inventory management, project management, eCommerce, human resources, manufacturing, advanced customizations, etc.
+A session is usually 2 hours and cover an application of the Twenty20 Enterprise software: sales and CRM, inventory management, project management, eCommerce, human resources, manufacturing, advanced customizations, etc.
 PARTNER can attend these training sessions at no additional cost and commit to attend at least 20 sessions per year.
 ODOO will organize at least four sales training session per year of a duration of one week.
 Each sales training session is organized in one of the ODOO office.
 PARTNER can send any employee to these training session.
-Once a new version of Odoo Enterprise is released, ODOO must organize upgrade training session for partners.
+Once a new version of Twenty20 Enterprise is released, ODOO must organize upgrade training session for partners.

-4.5  Commission on Odoo Services
+4.5  Commission on Twenty20 Services
 --------------------------------
 For every ODOO services directly purchased by a customer through PARTNER, PARTNER shall receive retribution as follows For “ODOO Enterprise” contracts sold to CUSTOMER: ODOO will invoice directly the CUSTOMER based on final pricing agreed between ODOO, the PARTNER & the CUSTOMER.
-Then, PARTNER will invoice his commission to ODOO based on Odoo Enteprise price, net of possible rebates, and based on his current partnership level at the time of signature.
+Then, PARTNER will invoice his commission to ODOO based on Twenty20 Enteprise price, net of possible rebates, and based on his current partnership level at the time of signature.
 For Other Services; Partner invoice directly the CLIENT and ODOO will invoice the PARTNER directly commission included. (as a discount)
 For “ODOO Enterprise” contracts; PARTNER get a commission as long as the PARTNER maintains a contractual relationship with the CUSTOMER.